CheckLists.Tax (beta)

 Whether and when transfer of value

-- If gift is voidable, e.g. due to mistake, query whether T's right to set aside the gift means that there is no initial transfer of value.
+- If gift is voidable, e.g. due to mistake, query whether T's right to set aside the gift may mean that there is no initial transfer of value.

 - If there is no initial transfer of value + T does not set aside the transaction for mistake, the omission is a disposition if: